-Insomnia, defined as the inability to achieve sufficient restorative sleep despite adequate opportunity, affects approximately fifty percent of the elderly population.
-Given the prevalence of the problem, it may seem as though insomnia is a normal part of aging, but to the contrary, lack of quality sleep can negatively impact several different measures of health and quality of life.
+Restless sleep — defined as the inability to achieve sufficient restorative sleep despite adequate opportunity — affects approximately fifty percent of the elderly population.
+Given the prevalence of the problem, it may seem as though struggling to get restful sleep is a normal part of aging, but to the contrary, lack of quality sleep can negatively impact several different measures of health and quality of life.

 It might seem that natural approaches to sleeplessness would reign superior, but many natural sleep aids contain melatonin (the "sleep" hormone) and/or sedative herbs (Valerian, California Poppy) — both can leave a feeling the next morning similar to a hangover.
 This raises the question, "What's the best approach to achieving restful sleep?"

 In my experience working with clients, family, and friends struggling with poor sleep, there's one common denominator that's often overlooked: stress!
 In today's world, it may seem that stress is not something that afflicts the elderly (usually retired) population, but consider that our stress responses over time can negatively affect our long-term stress hormone, namely, cortisol.